hasethuraman/azuredisk-csi-driver/docs/migrate-premiumlrs-to-premiumv2lrs.md

 # Premium_LRS → PremiumV2_LRS Migration Guide

 This guide explains how to use the migration scripts in `hack/` to move Azure Disk backed PVCs from Premium_LRS to PremiumV2_LRS.
-It covers the two supported modes (`inplace` and `dual`), prerequisites, validation steps, safety / rollback, cleanup, and troubleshooting.
+It now covers three supported modes (`inplace`, `dual`, and `attrclass` / VolumeAttributesClass), prerequisites, validation steps, safety / rollback, cleanup, and troubleshooting.

 ---